wazo-pbx/xivo-blog/content/articles/wazo-admin-ui.md

 ## Parking lots

 Parking lots is the same feature as the previous parking: put an incoming call on hold in a defined extension, so that someone else can pick up the incoming call later.
-Except that we can nom have multiple ranges of extensions: there was previously only one range (default was 701-749), and we can now create multiple ranges.
+Except that we can now have multiple ranges of extensions: there was previously only one range (default was 701-749), and we can now create multiple ranges.

 ![parking_lot-edit.png](/public/wazo-admin-ui/parking_lot-edit.png "Parking Lot Screenshot")

 ## CDR

-The current interface is really unsufficient for reading call logs: there was only a small CSV file with very few details that is quite hard to query, when looking for a specific call.
+The current interface is really insufficient for reading call logs: there was only a small CSV file with very few details that is quite hard to query, when looking for a specific call.
 The CDR plugin brings a clearer view of call logs.

 ![cdr.png](/public/wazo-admin-ui/cdr.png "CDR screenshot")